Sureshot Gold Pour-On Cattle Wormer

 |Protects herds against resistance||When used as part of a rotational strategy, Sure-Shot Gold can assist in delaying the development of resistant worm populations.|

-*Levamisole is not the first choice drench for controlling Ostertagia spp. as it does not offer good control of the parasites inhibited stages.
-Inhibited Ostertagia are not commonly observed in cattle unless certain climatic and environmental conditions exist.
+*Levamisole is not the first choice drench for controlling Ostertagia spp. as it does not offer good control of the parasite’s inhibited stages.
+Inhibited Ostertagia is not commonly observed in cattle unless certain climatic and environmental conditions exist.
 If you do suspect your cattle have inhibited (Type II) Ostertagia, you should consult with your local veterinarian.

-Sureshot Gold Cattle Wormer contains levamisole, a member of the ‘clear’ imidazothiazole family of drenches and is effective in cattle against levamisole sensitive strains of the following species;
+Sureshot Gold Pour-On Cattle Wormer contains levamisole, a member of the ‘clear’ imidazothiazole family of drenches and is effective in cattle against levamisole-sensitive strains of the following species;

 - Mature & Immature Barber’s Pole worm (Haemonchus placei)